-Apple’s virtual personal assistant Siri can do a lot for anyone who wants to ask for her help.
-She can schedule appointments, tell you who’s winning the game, and get you tickets to the late show, among other things.
+Siri can do a lot for anyone who wants to ask for the digital assistant’s help.
+Siri can schedule appointments, tell you who’s winning a sports match, and get you tickets to the late show, among other things.

 One of the useful things that Siri can do is remember your relationships.
-Once you’ve told Siri who your wife is, you can ask her to send her a message.
-Same with your mom, dad, other family members and friends.
-We have a basic tutorial to help you teach Siri who your family is.
+Once you’ve told Siri who your wife is, you can ask the assistant to send her a message.
+Same with your mom, dad, brother, sister, other family members, and friends.
+This quick tutorial helps you teach Siri who your family and friends are.

-Then, when you want to call or send a message to your mom, just activate Siri and say, “Call my mom,” or “Send a message to my mom,” and Siri will know who you are talking about.
+From now, when you want to call or send a message to your brother, just activate Siri and say, “Call my brother,” or “Send a message to my brother,” and Siri will know who you’re talking about.

-Step 2: Tell Siri something like “Jeff Benjamin is my colleague.”
+2) Tell Siri something like, “Sebastian is my colleague.”

-Step 3: Siri will ask you to confirm the relationship.
+3) Siri will ask you to confirm the relationship.
+Tap or say Yes.

 You can do this with all of your friends and family members.
 You can add aunts, uncles, grandparents, children, neighbors, friends, colleagues, boss, and whomever you would like to assign a relationship to.